stertooy/TwistedConjugacy/README.md

 License
 -------

-The `TwistedConjugacy' package is licensed under the GNU General Public License v2.0 or later.
+The TwistedConjugacy package is licensed under the GNU General Public License v2.0 or later.
 A copy of this license is included.